alpoktem/Prosograph/README.md

 * X - Exit

 # Citing
-This software is published in Interspeech 2017.
+This software is presented in Interspeech 2017.

 	@inproceedings{prosograph,
 		author = {Alp Oktem and Mireia Farrus and Leo Wanner},